 An example with a complex query that involves an HR table run as uccxhruser is shown here:

-The example above shows a complex query, entered by uccxhruser sourced from the host WBBOX that could cause performance impact on the UCCX database if it was entered often or was entered periodically before the previous query had returned results.
+This example shows a complex query, entered by uccxhruser sourced from the host WBBOXthat could cause a performance impact on the UCCX database if it was entered often or was entered periodically before the previous query had returned results.

 Although rare, UCCX database performance can also degrade (and the CPU utilization of the uccxoninit process fluctuates or remains high), as a result of the built-in purge process.
 The purge process is designed to delete data from the configuration and historical tables within the UCCX database in order to maintain the size of the database.
 Purge can be scheduled based on the size of the database or the oldest record contained within the database.

 In the output of the dbperf script, the purge query can be seen.
-It should be the only query entered by user uccxuser that calls the sp_purge stored procedure.
+It must be the only query entered by the user uccxuser that calls the sp_purge stored procedure.

 Based on recent Cisco TAC and Cisco Development Engineering experience, these are the most commonly seen issues which cause high CPU utilization on the uccxoninit process: